it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 - Boundaries - where is the logical divide between this component and another, how well-defined is the boundary, is it a trust boundary
 - Dependencies - which components depend on each other, which dependencies are third parties

-Automated tools, such as [Lattix](https://www.lattix.com/) or others will be evaluated in the RABET-V pilot.
+Automated tools, such as [Lattix](https://www.lattix.com/) or others will be evaluated in the RABET-V pilot as a way to perform this step.

-### P2.7 Convert functions to ports
+### P2.7 Convert threat analysis to component mapping

-The functions identified during threat modeling will be converted to ports (bundles of interfaces that provide system functionality).
-Any security services required to mitigate a threat to the port should be listed as a required interface.
+The threat analysis identifies the software functionalities which need security services and the previous step identified the software components.
+This step will map the security services to software components by first identifies which components offer which functionalities.

+This is done by converting the software functions from the threat model to ports on the software component diagram.
+(Ports are how functionality is expressed on UML component diagrams.)
+Here we also map the ports to software components identified in the previous step.
+With this combined point of view, it is then clear which software components should be providing/uses a security service.

-### P2.8 Apply sensitivity labels
+### P2.8 Convert threat analysis to sensitivity labels

-Sensitivity labels are applied to interfaces that provide/exchange data-critical or data-sensitive information.
-This identification is done during the threat modeling exercise.
-These labels are mapped to the interfaces that expose the data of a component.
+Sensitivity labels are applied to ports that provide/exchange data-critical or data-sensitive information during the threat analysis step.
+Using the component to port relationships identified in the previous step, we map and apply the sensitivity labels to components in this step.
+These labels are used to identify gaps in security service protection in a later step.

 ### P2.9 Apply security service labels

-Components of the architecture that provide security services are identified and labeled.
-Components that configure security services are also identified and labeled.
-Ports that depend on a security service are also identified.
+In this step, we complete the Security Service Architecture by labeling the system and software components, for each security service, that provide or configure the security service.

 ### P2.10 Perform security service architectural maturity review